top of page

 Forest, Folk songs & Swedish Fika

-Experience forest walks, baking & storytelling with a local guide
+Experience forest walks, baking & stillness with a local guide

 Sounds & Stories from the North